SirMore/100-days-of-code-python/README.md

 💌 [SUBSCRIBE to the newsletter and start changing your life!](https://dotheopposite.substack.com/)

+## About
+The #100DaysOfCode challenge is a journey to gaining skills in the programming world.
+I have chosen to master Python by building 100 projects in 100 days with Angela Yu's Udemy course in "[100 Days of Code - The Complete Python Pro Bootcamp for 2021](https://www.udemy.com/course/100-days-of-code/)" and [MITx 6.00.1x: Introduction to Computer Science and Programming Using Python](https://learning.edx.org/course/course-v1:MITx+6.00.1x+2T2021a/home) using the recommended book.
+I will be uploading all my progress to my [log](log.md).
+I will also be posting daily updates on my Twitter: [SMore_eehoward](https://twitter.com/SMore_eehoward)

 ## Want to change other habits?

 Check out [the #100DaysOfX Challenges Project](http://100daysofx.com/).
 Changing your habits you are changing your life.
 Remember that the best time to start is always NOW.